ayee808/docker-k8s-hello-world/README.md

 2. You should see the react logo and the hello world api response

 ## Notes
-- The hello-world-k8s-api is deployed as a pod in the default namespace
+- The hello-world-k8s-api is deployed as a pod in the helloworld namespace
-- The hello-world-k8s-ui is deployed as a pod in the default namespace
+- The hello-world-k8s-ui is deployed as a pod in the helloworld namespace